biojava/biojava-tutorial/structure/mmcif.md

 + [How to calculate a protein structure alignment using BioJava](http://biojava.org/wiki/BioJava:CookBook:PDB:align)
 + [How to work with Groups (AminoAcid, Nucleotide, Hetatom)](http://biojava.org/wiki/BioJava:CookBook:PDB:groups)

+## Further reading

+See the [http://mmcif.rcsb.org/](http://mmcif.rcsb.org/) site for more documentation on mmcif.

 <!-- References -->